HarshAsodariya09/octree-spatial-partitioning-c/README.md

 e = +Z, f = -Z

-A cube forms around the point
+A 3D bounding cube forms around the point

-If another point enters the cube:
+If any other point enters, it prints:

 java
 Copy
 Edit
 You are trespassing at point (X, Y, Z)!
-Press q to exit loop and perform a 3D range query
+Press q to stop and then perform a range query:

+yaml
+Copy
+Edit
+Enter minimum corner:  x y z
+Enter maximum corner:  x y z
-Octree API (from octree.h)
+🔧 Octree API (in octree.h)
 c
 Copy
 Edit